camilleriluke/penman.github.io/index.md

 layout: index
 ---

 Hi!
 I'm Ross Penman.
-I'm a 15-year-old web developer from Scotland.
+I'm a 16-year-old web developer from Scotland.
+Mostly, I use Ruby on Rails.

-I care a lot about computing education.
-I wrote [this](/computing-education) about it.
+On this website, you can find my [blog](/blog).